angrykoala/wendigo/README.md

 If you want to create a new plugin and publish it in the npm store.
 Please, follow the following steps:

 1. Make sure your package exports a single object compatible with the interface described above to make it easier to import.
 Do not export the classes individually unless you want them to be imported that way.
 2. Make sure your code is tested using node 8 and above.
-Avoid using async/await if possible.
 3. Set Wendigo as a [peer dependency](https://docs.npmjs.com/files/package.json#peerdependencies) in you package.json.
     * If you are writing tests, also set Wendigo as a dev dependency, **never** as a normal dependency.
 4. Wendigo usually follows [semantic versioning](https://semver.org/) so your plugin should be compatible with any minor version above the version you wrote it, but a lot of things may break, so it is good to make sure your plugin still works properly in the latest version after a release.